 High loan-to-value ratio restrictions

-Temporary limits on high loan-to-value ratio (LVR) residential mortgage lending were put in place in October 2013.
-High-LVR lending restrictions were changed on 1 November 2015, and vary depending on where the mortgaged property is located and who lives in it.
+Limits on high loan-to-value ratio (LVR) residential mortgage lending were put in place in October 2013, and are the only macro-prudential tool used to date.
+High-LVR lending restrictions were changed on 1 January 2019 and vary depending on whether the borrower or tenants occupy the property.

 More information is available on the Loan-to-value ratio restrictions page.